ilias/lambda/README.md

 - **Church Encoding:** Used for numbers, booleans, and lists to stay true to pure lambda calculus, with pretty-printing for usability.
 - **C# Implementation:** Leverages .NET performance, strong typing, and modern tooling.
 - **Extensibility:** Macro and infix systems allow users to extend the language without modifying the core interpreter.
-- **Limitations:**
+**Current Limitations (Updated):**
-  - No floating-point or complex data types (yet).
+    - No floating-point or rational literal support yet (only Church integers; extension planned).
-  - No user-defined native functions (planned for future).
-  - Environment is flat; closures and lexical scoping are limited.
+    - No hygienic macro system or quasiquotation (planned).
+    - Module/import system absent (single global environment unless manually isolated).
-  - Error messages are improving but may lack detail in some cases.
+    - Error objects are string-based (structured diagnostics planned).
+    - Sandboxing (timeouts, memory quotas) not yet enforced—use caution in multi-user setups.
+    - Pattern matching construct (`match`) not yet implemented (macros approximate use cases).

 ## License